Find Or Update Drivers Using Driver Identifier

 Whilst that solution is perfect for busy professionals dealing with drivers on a daily basis, it may be overkill for the average home user and require a lot of unnecessary downloading just to find or update a single driver.
 A quicker and easier alternative might be Driver Identifier – it doesn’t offer full automation but it is free and does offer direct links to officially named driver updates direct from manufacturers rather than from their own servers.

 Driver Identifier – simplifies downloading new drivers from the internet.
-It scans the hardware in (and connected to) your computer and uses its database of drivers from major manufacturers to display an online report.
+It scans the hardware in (and connected to) your computer and uses its database from major manufacturers to display an online report.

 The report indicates which of your drivers are missing or require updating and provides links to the download locations of newer versions.
 It supports XP, Vista and Windows 7 – both 64bit and 32bit versions.

-Using Driver Identifier – you must have internet access to use Driver Identifier.
+Using Driver Identifier – you must have internet access to use the program.

 - Download the program from the developer here.

-- Install Driver Identifier and run the program to open the main window shown below:
+- Install Driver Identifier and run it to open the main window shown below:

 - Click the Scan Drivers button to start scanning your computer – can take a minute.